 In 1999, the tug was acquired by the Vane Brothers Company of Baltimore, Maryland.
 Where the tug retained her name.

 Powered by two, Cummins KTA-38 diesel engines.
+Turning two, four bladed, 78(in) by 36(in), stainless steel, fixed pitch propellers.
 She is a twin screw tug, rated at 1,800 horsepower.

 (Captain Eric Takakjian)